n-shenoy/solutions/README.md

        -w    #translate from a WSL path to a Windows path -m    #translate from a WSL path to a Windows path, with ‘/’ instead of ‘\\’
    ```
+7. To add permanent aliases in Linux:
+    1. Type `gedit ~/.bashrc` in the terminal to open the `~/.bashrc` file in the editor.
+    2. Add your alias as `alias name="your command"` at the end of the file.
+Make sure to have no spaces around the `=`.
+Save and exit.
+    3. Return to the terminal and type `source ~/.bashrc`.
+    4. Now, type the alias and see if it works.